 The Connecting to College (CtC) program provides additional support for UHCL students with autism spectrum disorder (ASD) and related needs to facilitate students’ retention and success at the university.
 The program is part of the Center for Autism and Developmental Disabilities and partners with the Student Success Center, Disability Services, Counseling Services, and Career Services to provide a team-based approach to supporting CtC students.

 Connecting to College (CtC) provides three different levels of support to students based on student need and program resources.
+These services are provided at no cost to students or families.
 CtC also provides trainings and consultations for the wider UHCL community.

 This first level of support is open to all students and aims to connect students with student support services available on campus.
 CtC serves as a central hub by facilitating communication between all support services the student accesses in order to provide an interconnected support system.
 In Level 1, students meet with their CtC transition specialist a minimum of twice per semester to ensure that they are accessing resources that will assist them in meeting their goals.
 Students also participate in CtC group meetings every two weeks to discuss their daily experiences as UHCL students and build community.